-Even basic things like coordinating schedules were made more challenging by the fact that head office staff were distributed across a main shop, four home offices, and the hotel garage at the Four Seasons Jackson Hole (where Williams also runs an in-house naturalist program).
+Even basic things like coordinating schedules for Jackson Hole Wildlife Safaris were made more challenging by the fact that head office staff were distributed across a main shop, four home offices, and the hotel garage at the Four Seasons Jackson Hole (where Williams also runs an in-house naturalist program).
 Meanwhile, tour guides were often in the field for days on end with any of the 20 vehicles in the fleet.

 “Slack channels have opened our lines of communication across the team,” Williams says.
 “Now all our wildlife guides can find out what’s happening in another area and still contribute to a company-wide conversation.”

 Share sightings and tame misunderstandings with Slack channels

 Williams says that looking at the team’s Slack channels — public and private spaces within Slack where groups of people can collaborate and share files — allows him to have “a finger on the pulse” of everything that’s happening with the team across two states, two national parks, and several mountain valleys.
 Here’s a look at how the scattered team of experts at Jackson Hole Wildlife Safaris use public Slack channels to share everything from weekly schedules to spontaneous elk sightings.

 The only channel Jackson Hole Wildlife Safaris has set to private is the office channel, where managers discuss day-to-day logistics that aren’t relevant to the majority.

 Williams is a big believer in transparency, and although he admits that it felt slightly uncomfortable to share so much about operations with staff at first, he’s come to believe that it’s a great way to build trust with the team.